CPAN-Security/security.metacpan.org/meetings/cpansec-minutes-2025-05-21.md

    - security.md, sbom and valid cpanfile, cpansa and busfactor, cpan.org email
    - cpants has experimental support
    - look into "update your cpan module" month (ref @tux's checklist)
-     - @robrwo interpreted this as a "security checklist" which is a bit too broad in scope, and overlaps with secure coding guidelines was thinking of a trimmed down metadata/config/documentation security checklist
+     - @robrwo interpreted this as a "security checklist" which is a bit too broad in scope, and overlaps with secure coding guidelines.
+     - @robrwo was thinking of a trimmed down metadata/config/documentation security checklist
    - [x] @robrwo contacts manwar to see if he'd like to help with outreach
+     - …then decided a "blog" was a better idea for outreach, which we could then contact manwar
      - Abandoned